Cecilia Muñoz-Palma: 1986 Constitutional Commission and later life

 After Aquino assumed the presidency in 1986, Muñoz-Palma called in vain for the retention of the unicameral Batasang Pambansa as the country's legislative body but such plea was not heeded by the new President.
 Instead, the President dissolved it by means of a proclamation, which formed a provisional constitution that declares her government to be revolutionary and assumed legislative powers the now former Batasan held.
 When Aquino created the 1986 Constitutional Commission to draft the new Constitution, she appointed Muñoz-Palma as one of its members.
 The Commission would later elect her as its Chairwoman.

 Following the ratification of the 1987 Constitution, Muñoz-Palma faded from the public eye.
 However, in 1992, President Fidel V. Ramos appointed Muñoz-Palma as a member of the Council of Advisers of the Moral Recovery Program, where she was elected as vice chairman in recognition of her non-political leadership.
 In 1998, she supported Vice-President Joseph Estrada for the presidency.
 After his election, Estrada appointed the 85-year-old Muñoz-Palma as Chairperson of the Philippine Charity Sweepstakes Office.
 She served in this capacity until her resignation on January 31, 2000.
 Muñoz-Palma strongly denounced the circumstances that led to Estrada's vacation of the presidency and the assumption into office of Gloria Macapagal Arroyo.

 Muñoz-Palma died on January 2, 2006, at the age of 92.

 Legacy

+On November 30, 2006, several months after her death, Muñoz-Palma's name was enshrined at the Bantayog ng mga Bayani, a monument dedicated to individuals who opposed the Marcos dictatorship and fought for the restoration of Philippine democracy.

 Three years later, the International Women’s Forum inducted her into its International Hall of Fame.
 Her family and friends formed the Justice Cecilia Muñoz Palma Foundation to “continue what she started,” and was released in February 2009.

 A street between the Bonifacio Shrine and Mehan Garden in Ermita, Manila was named in her memory.